Status

 Exclusion criteria

-More than one vertebral level requiring treatment
+More than one vertebral level requiring treatment with instrumentation;

-Previous instrumented surgery (i.e.: anterior disc replacement, spinal fusion, interspinous device, etc.) at the index lumbar level or an adjacent level
+Previous instrumented surgery (i.e.: anterior disc replacement, spinal fusion, interspinous device, etc.) at the index lumbar level or an adjacent level;

-Degenerative or lytic spondylolisthesis greater than Grade 1 (25% translation)
+Degenerative or lytic spondylolisthesis greater than Grade 1 (25% translation) associated with congenital (e.g. dysplastic) pars defects;

-Rotatory scoliosis at the index level
+Rotatory scoliosis (>10 degrees) at the index level;

-Subcaudal defect, disrupting the integrity of the pedicle
+Subcaudal defect, disrupting the integrity of the pedicle that presents undue risk of device subsidence or migration due to compromised bone quality/density;

-Clinically compromised vertebral bodies at the index level due to current or past trauma, e.g., by the radiographic appearance of the fracture callus, malunion or nonunion
+Clinically compromised vertebral bodies at the index level due to current or past trauma, e.g., by the radiographic appearance of the fracture callus, malunion or nonunion;

-Disrupted anterior longitudinal ligament at the index level
+Disrupted anterior longitudinal ligament at the index level;

-Overlying thoracolumbar kyphosis (greater than or equal to 15 degrees) within one level (includes target and adjacent level) of the level to be treated
+Overlying thoracolumbar kyphosis (greater than or equal to 15 degrees) within one level (includes target and adjacent level) of the level to be treated;

-Back pain of unknown etiology without leg pain
+Back pain of unknown etiology without leg pain;

 Severe spondylosis at the level to be treated as characterized by any of the following: